spectrocloud/librarium/docs/docs-content/profiles/app-profiles/modify-app-profiles/update-app-profile.md

 :::

+5. Save your changes.

-6. Save your changes and apply the updates to your app.
-Review [Apply Updates to Apps](#apply-updates-to-apps) for guidance.
+To learn how to apply the changes to your apps, review [Apply Updates to Apps](#apply-updates-to-apps) for guidance.

 ### Validate